Saxons Summer Event 3 at Mote Park

 The start will be a self-service affair as much as possible.
 Please ensure you clear your dibber on entering the start lane by entering it into the clear box, and punch the Check box, (for safety check and also to enable SIAC dibbers).
 When it is your turn, punch the ‘start’ box and don’t forget to start your watch.

-Controls will be SIAC contactless enabled so those with SIACs can swipe, others must “punch” the dibber as normal (including hire dibbers), just push the dibber into the slow.
+Controls will be SIAC contactless enabled so those with SIACs can swipe, others must “punch” the dibber as normal (including hire dibbers), just push the dibber into the hole in the unit.
 Finish must be punched by all.

 Please do not linger at controls, move away once you have punched.
 Try to maintain the 10/2 rule (stay 10m behind runners on path legs, 2m at controls).